-We present results for the $N=2, M=2$ system using three closely related approaches to TCHM systems.
-The Quantum master equation (QME) solves the Lindbladian master equation exactly in the low-excitation regime \cite{manzano2020short}.
-The effective Hamiltonian ($H_{\rm EFF}$) uses the established non-hermitian effective approach to modeling Hamiltonians that are too resource intensive for the current state of the art classical computers to solve.
+It is in general computationally expensive to solve the Lindbladian master equation to obtain exact simulation results \cite{manzano2020short}.
+As such, we are restricted to simulating only very small scale systems ($\sim 6$ elements total, an element being a single cavity or emitter) even in the low excitation regime.
+The results of these exact simulations are available in Sections 3 and 4 of the Supplementary Information; the matrix form of the Hamiltonian that describes the system simulated is available in Section 2 of the Supplementary Information.
+On the other hand, the effective Hamiltonian ($H_{\rm EFF}$) uses the established non-hermitian effective approach to modeling Hamiltonians that are too resource intensive for the current state of the art classical computers to solve.
 Its approximation effectiveness is limited to the single-excitation regime, which is suitable for our exploration.
-The final characterization is one we introduce in this paper, the nodal and polaritonic participation ratios ($P_N$ and $P_P$, respectively).
+Taking the effective Hamiltonian approach a step further, we also introduce the nodal and polaritonic participation ratios ($P_N$ and $P_P$, respectively).
 This method is derived from the condensed matter participation ratio metrics \cite{laflorencie2016quantum} used to quantify a system's localization properties.
 The $P_N$ and $P_P$ metrics are applied to eigenstates of the $H_{\rm EFF}$ to quantify the delocalization and light-matter hybridization of the wavefunction, respectively.
-The spectral disorder is implemented by sampling emitter angular frequency, $\omega_e$, from a Gaussian distribution $P( \omega_e)=\frac{1}{\sqrt{2\pi}\sigma}{\rm exp}\{-\frac{(\omega_e-\omega_c)^2}{2\sigma^2} \}$ centered at $\omega_c$ with a width of $\Delta=2\sigma$.

-In the small system that is solvable exactly using the QME approach, we test parameters that take a resonant Tavis-Cummings-Hubbard model from two nearly isolated Tavis-Cummings models ($J/g=0.1$), to a system with delocalized polaritons ($J/g=1$), and all the way to a photonic molecule loosely coupled to emitters ($J/g=10$).
-While we present only the $J/g = 0.1$ results here, corresponding to the least cavity-cavity interaction, the results of the other cases are available in the Appendix.